angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------

+* October 2016: In January 2017 I will be joining <a href="https://deepmind.com/">DeepMind</a> as a research scientist.

+* September 2016: I'm spending 3 months at <a href="https://research.facebook.com/ai">Facebook AI Research</a> working on grounded multi-agent communication.

+* September 2016: We are organizing <a href="https://mainatnips.github.io/">Machine Intelligence Workshop @ NIPS 2016</a>.
+Abstract submission deadline October 9th.

+* September 2016: We released the first prototype of <a href="https://github.com/facebookresearch/CommAI-env">CommAI-env</a>, an environment meant to stimulate the development of communication-based AI.

-* Check out <a href="http://arxiv.org/abs/1606.06031"> LAMBADA</a>, our new text understanding dataset, with humans scoring 100% and SoA 0%.
+* August 2016: Check out <a href="http://clic.cimec.unitn.it/lambada/"> LAMBADA</a>, our new text understanding dataset, with humans scoring 100% and SoA 0%.

 * May 2016: I recently gave a talk at the NLP seminal at ISI (USC) on our new work on <a href="https://arxiv.org/abs/1605.07133v1"> Multi-Agent Communication-Based Language Learning</a>.

+{% comment %}
 * April 2016: Our work <a href="http://arxiv.org/abs/1603.02618">The red one!: On learning to refer to things based on their discriminative properties</a> with Nghia The Pham  and Marco Baroni will appear at ACL 2016!

 * March 2016: I will be spending 3 months this fall at Facebook AI.